inbo/speciesbim/README.md

 - Add functionality of running existing code in a demo mode to showcase the work done up to now on a small but significant subset of taxa
 - Create a table called scientificnameannex and write functionality to populate with taxa in `official_annexes.csv`
 - Add text file, `official_annexes.csv`, in `data/raw` containing all taxa mentioned in official annexes and ordinances
-- Add functionality to retrieve exotic status for all taxa in `taxonomy` and populate field `exotic_be` with boolean values (`true`, `false`)
-- Add functionality to retrieve vernacular names for all taxa in `taxonomy` and sotre them in a new table called `vernacularname`
 - Added field `acceptedId` to `taxonomy` table.
 If a taxon is a synonym in GBIF Backbone, the correspondent accepted taxon is added and its `id` is used as value of `acceptedId`.
 Exotic status of synonyms is also inherited by the correspondent accepted taxa.